How Much Does a New Front Door Cost in the UK?

 If you’re feeling a bit stuck, having a chat with a professional could help steer you towards the perfect letterbox that not only looks the part but plays it well too.

-You may decide to have a front door removed, most likely because you're having a new one fitted but it's also possible that you're choosing to fill it with a wall and have a new front door installed elsewhere on your property.
+You may decide to have a front door removed.
+This is most likely because you're having a new front door fitted but it's also possible that you're choosing to fill in the space with a wall if your home's entrance is relocated during a house renovation.

 FAQs